 Each year, Ofgem scrutinises the money that DCC has spent and what has been delivered through the so-called "Price Control" process.
 This takes the form of a detailed submission which DCC is required to make by 31st July each year.
 This is then followed up by Ofgem through further questions, visits to DCC and audits.

-Ofgem has now published its initial conclusions in the form of a consultation and is seeking comments from interested parties.
+Ofgem will soon publish initial conclusions in the form of a consultation and will be seeking comments from interested parties.

 There are parts of the submission which DCC cannot publish for reasons of commercial confidentiality and due to legal constraints imposed by the Utilities Act.
 However, we have agreed to make the following parts available to assist stakeholders to answer the consultation questions, and also to give transparency to the depth of scrutiny that DCC's activities are subject to: